mean-develpr/TennisGame/TennisGameServer/README.md

     curl -X PUT -b "cookie.txt" -c "cookie.txt" -H "Accept: application/json" "localhost:8080/point/1"  | jq .
     curl -X PUT -b "cookie.txt" -c "cookie.txt" -H "Accept: application/json" "localhost:8080/point/0"  | jq .

+> In order to test the app, you will need to have installed grails in your host.

 ## THE WIRING

+The main idea was to use a design which would make easier to extend the behaviour of the application to calculate another racket sport, such as ping-pong or similar.

+With this in mind, the RacketGameService contains overall methods to calculate scores in any racket sport.
+As the counting score differ from t.ex. tennis and ping-pong, each sport must implement its own Service, and in this example, the TennisGameService contains methods to calculate the scores(LOVE,FIFTEEN..) for each player, as well as the calculation of new games, sets and match.
+RacketGameService has been declared as abstract, forcing any class which extends it to implement these methods.

+The Domain classes also follow this idea, as the Match class is abstract and only TennisMatch can be instantiated.

 ###  CONTROLLERS